LarsN-hub/PyDoug/README.md

 PyDoug is built completely in Python: https://www.python.org/

+The executable files were created with pyinstaller: https://pyinstaller.org/en/stable/

 The GUI is built on napari's n-dimensional image viewing GUI: https://napari.org/stable/

 Widgets were added to the napari GUI with magicgui: https://pyapp-kit.github.io/magicgui/ and magic-class: https://hanjinliu.github.io/magic-class/